-In recent decades, Germany has experienced successive major migration movements, contributing to an ongoing socio-cultural diversification of society.
-Particularly in German city contexts, individuals from different socio-cultural backgrounds live together, and society is unmistakably diverse.
-A diversification of forms of life and the increasing visibility of sexual and gender minorities adds to this presence of socio-cultural diversity.
-In the political realm, leading representatives, from mayors to presidents, now embrace diversity as beneficial for the country (Schönwälder and Triadafilopoulos, 2016).
-Yet, skepticism is widespread in public and scholarly discussions regarding the stability and substance of such pro-diversity declarations and policies.
+diversity as beneficial for the country (Schönwälder and Triadafilopoulos 2016).
+Yet, scepticism is widespread in public and scholarly discussions regarding the stability and substance of such pro-diversity declarations and policies.
 Against the background of electoral advances of extreme-right forces in past decades, fears are widespread that public opinion will turn against socio-cultural diversity and its public recognition.
-Given this threat and the importance of positions on immigration and diversity for the emergence of "a new structuring divide in European societies and politics" (Hutter and Kriesi, 2021, 1), anti-immigration and anti-diversity attitudes have been a focus of recent scholarship.
+Given this threat and the importance of positions on immigration and diversity for the emergence of "a new structuring divide in European societies and politics" (Hutter and Kriesi 2021, 1), anti-immigration and anti-diversity attitudes have been a focus of recent scholarship.